PapaYosif/PapaYosif/README.md

 - sup man im PapaYosif
 - i dont know how u found my profile as i dont have many public projects going on
-- if u wanna reach me for some reason: discord -> !PapaYosif!¡#3919
+- if u wanna reach me for some reason: discord -> !Rannar Dealer!#3919
 - goodluck
 <!---
 PapaYosif/PapaYosif is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.